Out of stock

 Best kept in a pot on a patio or planted out in the garden, these hydrangeas are happy in a range of situations and are one of the few plants that will still thrive on a north facing wall or trellis.
 The cooler you keep them the longer the flowers will last.

 When the plant is in a small pot it will need regular watering.
 Water from the top and let the excess drain away.
 You can stand in very shallow water – but don’t let the plant get too waterlogged.
 The top of the soil should be damp to the touch at all times.

-As the plant grows it should be potted in a larger container or in the ground.
-In summer, try and keep the plant in cool, partly-shaded conditions as it would have in woodland.
-Put it outside on a sheltered patio and it will enjoy the fresh air, plant it in the ground and it will bring you attractive summer flowers for years.
+As the plant grows it should be potted in a larger container or in the ground and will do best grown up a wall, fence or trellis.
+In summer try and keep the plant in the cool partly-shaded conditions it would have in woodland.

-Scorching can be caused by direct sunlight.
-Be especially wary when moving your plant outside for the first time and move to a shadier position at the first sign of trouble.
-If the leaves start to droop and the flowers start to curl you know it is thirsty, so water straight away.
+Scorching can be caused by direct sunlight, if you notice this move to a shadier position.
+If the leaves start to droop and the flowers start to curl you know your plant is thirsty, so water straight away.